Random sequence-guided crosslinking for on-demand injectable HA–DNA hydrogels supporting neural progenitor cells

 Abstract

-Hyaluronic acid (HA) hydrogels crosslinked through DNA hybridization (HA-DNA) offer a programmable and cell-compatible platform for regenerative medicine.
+Hyaluronic acid (HA) hydrogels crosslinked through DNA hybridization (HA–DNA hydrogels) offer a programmable and cell-compatible platform for regenerative medicine.
 However, their practical use has been limited by undesired premature network formation arising from nonspecific hybridization among tethered strands.
-Here, we introduce an on-demand injectable HA-DNA hydrogel engineered through a dual-tube hybrid-bridge design coupled with sequence-level randomization to regulate gelation kinetics.
+Here, we introduce an on-demand injectable HA–DNA hydrogel engineered through a dual-tube hybrid-bridge design coupled with sequence-level randomization to regulate gelation kinetics.
 Randomization was expected to disrupt excessive complementarity among identical crosslinkers, reducing nonspecific self-dimerization.
-Each HA chain was conjugated with an anchor DNA strand and pre-hybridized with a one crosslinker type, after which the two solutions were mixed to trigger on-demand gelation.
-In silico analysis identified that introducing randomized bases into the crosslinker overlap domain, with a total randomized length of N = 8, minimized undesired assembly while preserving productive hybridization.
-Consistently, rheological analyses confirmed these predictions, showing suppressed pre-gelation in single-tube conditions and rapid, homogeneous gelation upon precursor mixing.
-Furthermore, the optimized N = 8 hydrogel enabled uniform encapsulation of neural progenitor cells, supporting high viability and sustained expression of neural stemness-associated markers.
+Each HA chain was conjugated with an anchor DNA strand and pre-hybridized with a one crosslinker type (Tube A or Tube B), after which the two solutions were mixed to trigger on-demand gelation.
+In silico analysis identified that introducing randomized bases into the crosslinker overlap domain, with a total randomized length of N = 8, minimized undesired self-dimerization while preserving productive hybridization.
+Consistently, rheological analyses confirmed these predictions, showing suppressed pre-gelation in single-tube condition and rapid, homogeneous gelation upon precursor mixing.
+Furthermore, the optimized N = 8 hydrogel enabled uniform encapsulation of neural progenitor cells, supporting high viability and sustained expression of neural stemness-associated markers (SOX2, NESTIN).
 Above all, the hydrogel further exhibited injectable capability with shear-thinning, rapid self-healing, and robust post-extrusion structural integrity, enabling minimally invasive delivery without compromising cell proliferation.
-Collectively, this strategy establishes a versatile and programmable HA-DNA hydrogel platform for controlled gelation and injectable neural tissue engineering applications.
+Collectively, this sequence-optimized dual-tube strategy establishes a versatile and programmable HA–DNA hydrogel platform for controlled gelation and injectable neural tissue engineering applications.

 - This article is part of the themed collection: Nanoscale 2026 Emerging Investigators